crazyyy/wp-framework/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.32.x of the free version correspond to changes made in 2.16.32.x of the paid version.

+= 1.25.3 - 21/Mar/2025 =

+* FIX: An issue that prevented an UpdraftClone backup from sending when attempting to boot an UpdraftClone from WP_CLI
+* FIX: An issue that prevented changing the default UpdraftClone region when attempting to boot an UpdraftClone from WP_CLI
+* TWEAK: The "x-amz-content-sha256" request header is now signed and included in the S3 signature version 4.
+Some S3-based providers mandate the signing of this header for accurate signature calculation.
+* TWEAK: Introduce a new constant named "UPDRAFTPLUS_S3_EXCLUDE_SIGV4_CONTENT_SHA256_HEADER".
+This constant allows for the exclusion of the "x-amz-content-sha256" headers from being signed if desired; it accepts a boolean value, defaulting to false.
+* TWEAK: Add 'noopener, noreferrer' window features to the Javascript's window.open() call to prevent the target page from changing content of the original page
+* TWEAK: Favicon fetching feature for UpdraftCentral
+* TWEAK: Minor tweak to "updates" module to include icons to plugin and screenshot url to theme update items
+* TWEAK: New UpdraftCentral module for background fetching
+* TWEAK: Revise the wording found in the expert settings regarding the deletion of local backup files
+* TWEAK: Update seasonal notices
+* TWEAK: Enhance the notifications to signify the introduction of other plugins that belong to the same plugin family
+* TWEAK: To avoid CORS issues and ensure the UpdraftPlus plugin is functional and accessible via the UpdraftCentral dashboard, the hostname and/or domain origin is changed from updraftplus.com to teamupdraft.com.
+* COMPATIBILITY: Resolved PHP deprecation warnings in lockadmin.php by eliminating the use of dynamic properties

 = 1.25.2 - 26/Feb/2025 =